 Electronic Filing (Such as GST/HST) Is Encouraged

-- GST Netfile: With GST Netfile, you complete your GST/HST return online and send it to the Canada Revenue Agency directly via the internet.
-(Note: using GST Netfile requires an access code; if you didn't get one in the mail from the Canada Revenue Agency, here's how to get one.
+With GST Netfile, you complete your GST/HST return online and send it to the Canada Revenue Agency directly via the internet.
+(Note: using GST Netfile requires an access code; you should receive it in the mail from the Canada Revenue Agency.
 GST/HST Netfile is available to all GST/HST registrants, except for those in Quebec.
 To pay any GST/HST owing when you use Netfile, you will need to pay using one of the four methods outlined above.

 If your GST/HST account balance is $0 or negative there are no penalties for late filing your GST/HST return.
 If there are funds owing and your return is late you will be subject to penalties.